Aslic/testing_mapping_tools/README.md

 ## Evaluation:

+Performance of different feature mapping methods were evaluated by comparing percentage of genes that were correctly aligned and identified as differentially expressed.
-Absolute relative difference between gene counts were calculated for each sample with the following formula:
+Absolute relative difference and Pearson's correletion coefficient was also caulcuated between the input and output samples.